10 Things Every Successful Copywriter Needs to Know

-That might explain why some of writings are difficult to understand.
-In fact, two well-known philosophers, Plato and Aristotle, criticized his views as being too extreme.
+That might explain why some of his writings are difficult to understand.

-But there’s one of Heraclitus’s beliefs that is easy for all of us to understand, “The only thing constant in life is change.”
+But there’s one of Heraclitus’ beliefs everyone can easily relate to: “The only thing constant in life is change.”

 It’s true.
 Everything in life changes … even the direct-response world we thrive in as copywriters.
-And that’s why it’s important to stay alert and in tune with the changes that directly impact the way in which you earn your money.
+And that’s why it’s important to stay alert and up to date with the changes that directly impact the way in which you earn your money.

-For instance, how embarrassing would it be if you approached a potential client and didn’t know they stopped advertising on Facebook, and moved most of their budget over to email marketing?
-Or what if they reduced the amount of money being spent on direct mail because they think it’s not a worthy marketing channel for them?
-Or what if the opposite were true and they weren’t engaged in email marketing at all?
+For instance, how embarrassing would it be if you approached a potential client and didn’t know they had stopped advertising on Facebook and moved most of their budget over to email marketing?
+Or they had reduced the amount of money being spent on direct mail because they didn’t think it was a worthy marketing channel for them?
+What if the opposite were true and they weren’t engaged in email marketing at all?

 The point to all of this is to be a well-informed copywriter.
 So with that in mind, here are 10 things every copywriter should know:

-This means you could swoop in and get a piece of the action by offering to write direct-mail letters for clients that don’t use this channel yet … and for those that do, it’s a chance to get your name on their roster of writers to hire.
+This means you could swoop in and get a piece of the action by offering to write direct-mail letters, flyers, postcards, or brochures for clients that don’t use this channel yet … and for those that do, it’s a chance to get your name on their roster of writers to hire.

 And that’s just one example of an industry that has gone digital.
 The truth is, e-commerce is growing at a rapid pace.
-For the first quarter of 2021, U.S. e-commerce sales grew 39% year-over-year, to $199 billion.
-As for global sales, the numbers are even bigger.
+Insider Intelligence forecasts that right here in the U.S., e-commerce sales will grow 16.1%, reaching over $1 trillion by the end of this year.

 This means more people are shopping online.
-And since more people are buying online, that means an almost never-ending supply of copywriting opportunities are waiting for you.
+And more people buying online means an almost never-ending supply of copywriting opportunities are waiting for you.

 What You Need to Know #3: Clients need and want ideas — and lots of them.
-The foundation of a direct-mail letter, or any form of persuasive writing for that matter, is an emotionally compelling idea.
-The better you are at coming up with compelling ideas, the more likely clients will hire you.
+The foundation of a direct-mail letter — or any form of persuasive writing, for that matter — is an emotionally compelling idea.
+The better you are at coming up with compelling ideas, the more likely it is that clients will hire you.

 They’ll see you not just as a copywriter who has their needs, wants, and desires in mind … but as a writer who wants them to succeed and be a part of that success.

 What You Need to Know #4: It’s a big world out there — clients are everywhere.
-Imagine getting paid $1 million for doing about five minutes of work … it’s “nice work if you can get it.”
-And while finding that kind of easy work might be a pipe dream, landing high-paying writing projects isn’t.
+Imagine getting paid $1 million for doing about five minutes of work … It’s “nice work if you can get it.”
+And although finding that kind of easy work might be a pipe dream, landing high-paying writing projects isn’t.